aros-development-team/AROS/arch/all-ios/README.txt

  1. INTRODUCTION.

- This is Apple iOS-hosted port of AROS. i386 architecture support is complete and the port succesfully runs in iPhone Simulator.
+ This is Apple iOS-hosted port of AROS.
+Currently it's incomplete and under development. i386 architecture support is complete and the port succesfully runs in iPhone Simulator.
-The bootstrap is also compiled and tested on ARM CPU on a real iPhone.
-It works.
-However ARM AROS kernel is still in progress.
+Support for ARM architecture is still in progress.
+ARM iOS puts some limitations on application's behavior so running AROS under iOS is slightly more complex task than running it on ARM Linux.
+Currently ARM versions boots up to the point where it runs contents of DEVS:Monitors directory.
+The first loaded binary crashes because of iOS' no-execution protection.
  Note that currently there's no UIKit display driver, so AROS currently displays "Unknown type of system screen" guru.
 However it boots up into Workbench.